7 Ways to Brand Your Company's Safety Workwear Effectively

 **Ready to create branded safety workwear your team will actually wear?**

 At Mughal Apparel, we work with brand owners, distributors, and corporate buyers to develop custom hi-vis and safety workwear from concept through production.
-We support embroidery, screen printing, sublimation, and custom labeling — all with compliance documentation for ANSI/ISEA 107 and EN ISO 20471.
+We support embroidery, screen printing, sublimation, and custom labeling.
+All with compliance documentation for ANSI/ISEA 107 and EN ISO 20471.
 Our MOQ starts at 50 pieces, and we respond to every inquiry within 24 hours.

 Contact us to discuss your branded workwear project or explore our safety clothing range.